Wayru-Network/rewards-system-program/README.md

 ---

-**Note**: This project is now **open source** and available for the community to use, modify, and improve.
-WAYRU no longer exists and will not provide support, maintenance, or updates.
-The community is welcome to fork, modify, and maintain this codebase as needed.
+**Note**: This project is **open source**.
+Wayru, Inc and The Wayru Foundation are no longer operating entities, and will not provide any kind of support.
+The community is welcome to use, modify, and improve this codebase.